postgrespro/zson/docs/benchmark.md

  14204420096 | 9832841216 | 0.692238130775149
 ```

-Not only disk space is saved.
-Data loaded to shared buffers is not decompressed.
-It means that memory is also saved and more data could be accessed without loading it from the disk.
+Not only is the disk space saved, but the data loaded to shared buffers is not
+decompressed.
+It means that memory is also saved and more data could be
+accessed without loading it from the disk.